 As a former board member of the Boys and Girls Club, Madaras donates thousands of dollars' worth of paintings and art gifts to the organization's annual auction.
 Her art calendar benefits animal causes, and in 1999, the Arthritis Foundation named her Philanthropist of the Year.
 In 2000, the Rotary Club of Tucson honored her with its Four-Way Award, the highest honor given to a non-Rotarian for community service.
 Madaras was named Woman of the Year by New Beginnings for Women in 2003, and in 2009, she received the Wells Fargo Copper Cactus Award — one of Tucson's highest honors for community service.

-Madaras was voted Tucson's Best Visual Artist seven times.
+Madaras was voted Tucson's Best Visual Artist nine times.
 Dozens of newspaper and magazine articles have been written about her and her work, and she has been featured on television shows produced by NBC, CBS and PBS affiliates.

 Madaras earned a master's degree from the University of Arizona in 1977.
 Before opening her art gallery, she operated a high-profile sports marketing company in Tucson, promoting major sporting events including LPGA and PGA golf tournaments.
 A month-long painting trip to Greece in 1993 changed her life, prompting her to sell her marketing company and devote her career to painting.

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.

 This website provides a secure checkout with SSL encryption.

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.